vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part1.rst

 Overview
 --------

-Part 1 of this tutorial will build a simple SmartApp that exposes endpoints to get information about and control a switch.
+Part 1 of this tutorial will build a simple SmartApp that exposes endpoints to get information about and control switches.

 ----

 Step 1 - Create a new SmartApp
 ------------------------------

 Create a new SmartApp in the IDE.
-Make sure to click on *Enable OAuth in SmartApp* to receive an auto-generated client ID and secret.
+Fill in the required fields, and make sure to click on *Enable OAuth in SmartApp* to receive an auto-generated client ID and secret.

 Note the Client ID and secret - they'll be used later (should you forget, you can get them by viewing the "App Settings" in the IDE).